kstenerud/dogma/kbnf.md

 ### Prose

-Prose is meant as a last resort in attempting to describe an expression.
-If an expression's contents have already been described elsewhere, you could put a URL in here.
+Prose is meant as a last resort in attempting to describe something.
+If it has already been described elsewhere, you could put a URL in here.
 Otherise you could put in a natural language description.

 ```kbnf
 prose = '"""' & (escapable_char(printable_wsl, & '"')+ ! '"""') & '"""'